juristr/juristr.github.com/_posts/2017-07-27-ng2-dynamic-tab-component.md

 }
 ```

-## Associate data to dynamic templates with NgOutletContext
+## Associate data to dynamic templates with NgTemplateOutletContext

 Obviously a template without some dynamic data is quite boring.
 In our example, we need to be able to pass in the person object we’re editing.
 So let’s take a closer look at our `<ng-template>` definition: